hiromataba/Movies-app/README.md

 > Classic movie app

-This is a movie app that gice us the possibility to create movies for allowed users and also rate the movies.
+This is a movie app;ication that gice us the possibility to create movies for allowed users and also rate the movies.

 ## Home page